 - 1. The Bible teaches that there is presently a great spiritual conflict taking place on this earth.
 The conflict is between the church of the Lord Jesus Christ and the armies of Satan.
-Ephesians 6:10-12 - In 1 Timothy 5:14-15 Paul refers to Satan as our adversary, as does Peter in 1 Peter 5:8. - 2.
-Let me explain to you what the battle is about. - We, as believers in Christ, have had something very precious committed to our trust.
+Ephesians 6:10-12 - Paul refers to Satan as our adversary in 1 Timothy 5:14-15 as does Peter in 1 Peter 5:8. - 2.
+Let me explain to you what the battle is over. - We, as believers in Christ, have had something very precious committed to our trust.
 It is the gospel of Jesus Christ.
 1 Thessalonians 2:4 - We have been commissioned to get this gospel out to the world. - Satan, our adversary, wants that good news squelched.
-He does not want it to get out to this world to Daytona Beach, Port Orange, the United States, or any other nation.
-2 Corinthians 4:4 - Illustration: The gospel is like a football.
-We are trying to advance it, and Satan wants to stuff us at the line of scrimmage and stop its advance.
+He does not want it to get out to this world to Daytona, Port Orange, United States, or any other nation.
+2 Corinthians 4:4 - Illustration: the gospel is like a football we are trying to advance it and Satan wants to stuff us at the line of scrimmage and stop its advance.
 In fact, he wants to push us backward.
 The gospel is what releases people from Satan's slavery. - 3.
-With that understanding of the spiritual conflict we are in, let's read Philippians 1:27. - "Striving together" literally means "to wrestle in company with." - So Paul tells the church, "You are on the same team.
-You are fighting and striving together (as a team) for the faith and the advancement of the gospel." - That is our job description, Church.
-That is our mission. - 4.
-As a local assembly of believers, we are on the same team, and we must advance the gospel of Jesus Christ.
-But how are we going to advance the gospel of Christ?
+With that understanding of the spiritual conflict we are in, let's read Philippians 1:27. - "Striving together" literally means "to wrestle in company with." - So Paul tells the church, "You are on the same wrestling team.
+You are fighting and striving together (as a team) for the faith or the advancement of the gospel." - That is our job description, church that is our mission. - 4.
+As a local assembly of believers, how are we going to advance the gospel of Christ?
 How will we get the job done?
-It will take team players with each one doing our part. - 5.
-There are three simple truths that Paul teaches us:
+How can we infiltrate enemy lines and advance the precious gospel of Christ? - 5.
+There are three simple truths that Paul will teach us here in this text.